-You may use either the XLR or 1⁄4" TRS connectors for Inputs or Outputs.
 Hook-up is intuitive.
-Just follow the silk-screened instructions on the rear of the unit.
-Polarity convention is per IEC/ANSI/AES standards of pin 2 positive, pin 3 negative and pin 1 shield.
-The ME15S does not invert the signal.
-Only connect one INPUT type per channel.
-The XLR and 1⁄4" TRS
+Just follow the silkscreened instructions on the rear of the unit.
+All three Inputs are wired in parallel (they do not sum); and all three Outputs are wired in parallel.
+Use any one Input and any or all Outputs.
+Polarity convention is per IEC/ ANSI/AES standards of pin 2 positive, pin 3 negative and pin 1 shield.
+The ME60S does not invert the signal.